• Skip to main content

 • Small avulsion fractures

-• More stable fixation than traditional 1/3 tubular plates
+• Superior fixation stability compared to traditional 1/3 tubular plates

 Posteromedial Surgical Approach (Posterior Malleolus)

-To expose the posteromedial tibia for fixation of posterior malleolar fractures.
+To provide direct access to the posteromedial tibia for accurate reduction and fixation of posterior malleolar fractures.

 • Posterior border of tibia